-As time goes on however we see her take on a much stronger role and get back at Owen as well as fight off Demons who try and drag her spirit to hell and by series 4 she has become someone who can fight her way through dozens of Vampires whilst screaming “GIVE ME BACK MY FUCKING BABY!”
+As time goes on however we see her take on a much stronger role and get back at Owen, as well as fight off Demons who try and drag her spirit to hell.
+By series 4 she has become someone who can fight her way through dozens of Vampires whilst screaming “GIVE ME BACK MY FUCKING BABY!”

 I’d say that Annie is really the main character in series 4.
 It feels like her show at that point and as a result of that I’d say that is probably her best series.

-I love Hal.
-You may have guessed that already.
 Hal was both much funnier and scarier than Mitchell.
-As I already mentioned in contrast to Mitchell Hal was a more awkward character who could barely interact with anyone.
-One of my fave moments is when he and Tom have to pretend to be boyfriends in order to look after Eve and whilst Tom is okay with it Hal is clearly embarrassed by the whole thing terribly.
+As I already mentioned, in contrast to Mitchell, Hal was a more awkward character who could barely interact with anyone.
+One of my fave moments is when he and Tom have to pretend to be boyfriends in order to look after Eve, and whilst Tom is okay with it.
+Hal is clearly embarrassed by the whole thing terribly.